hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 [Photography](/2022/08/29/photography-history.html) was developed by isolated tinkerers like Talbot and Daguerre.
 Nowadays we might think of photography as a thing that was just invented by someone long ago, but it really arose from a fertile and complex set of many experiments and attempts to figure out how to build the technology, and many of those attempts are forgotten.

 Animation began with experiments like [Winsor McCay's Gertie The Dinosaur](https://www.youtube.com/watch?v=32pzHWUTcPc), and the inventive explorations of the Fleischer brothers and Walt Disney.
 Disney developed the art and science of animation in a focused decade-long drive, culminating in the movie Snow White in 1933.
 The first fine-artists who used computers in the 1960s, people like [Frieder Nake](https://en.wikipedia.org/wiki/Frieder_Nake), were playing around with very primitive computing tools, before computer monitors or "computer code" even existed.

+**Advances in existing media can "reset" things to an experimental stage**

+In 1929, the critic Rudolf Arnheim wrote about [the trouble people were having in figuring out how to use sound in movies](https://www.filmportal.de/material/rudolf-arnheim-on-the-sound-film-confusion), and the trouble audiences had in adapting to it.
+Arnheim later wrote that _the invention of sound film temporarily made movies worse_ because of all this experimentation.

+The early days of computer animation likewise involved numerous experiments building on traditional animation.
+Notably, "Toy Story" in 1995 culminated more than a decade of experimentation at Pixar and ILM, similar to how "Snow White" in 1933 culminated a decade of experimentation and development at Disney.

 **These early explorations are largely forgotten**

 Before I started studying these things, I could not name a single significant photgrapher from the first 100 years of photography.
 I doubt most people could name a single film from the first 30 years of movies or a single early [computer artwork](https://en.wikipedia.org/wiki/Computer_art) before video games and "Toy Story," or say much about the long history of [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te) prior to The Beatles or Grandmaster Flash.
 To some extent, only buffs and enthusiasts like myself go and dig into that early work.
 Until one does, one mostly just things of the current art forms as things that have always been around, fully formed.

 **For now, "AI" Art is largely about novelty**

-During the First Neural "AI" Art Wave (DeepDream to GANs, 2012-2021), "AI" art developed in a [rapid cycle of new artists experimenting with new technologies as they emerge](https://aaronhertzmann.com/2021/03/11/lifecycle.html).
+During the First Neural "AI" Art Wave, "AI" art developed in a [rapid cycle of new artists experimenting with new technologies as they emerge](https://aaronhertzmann.com/2021/03/11/lifecycle.html).
 Most "AI" artists needed some technical skill to find, download, run, and modify the latest experimental machine learning code shared by research labs.
 The best "AI" art came from artists building their own training datasets (e.g., Helena Sarin, Scott Eaton, Sofia Crespo) and/or directly modifying their models.
 Even ["AI" artworks with a message](https://kcimc.medium.com/working-with-faces-e63a86391a93) were still very experimental.

 With the new easy-to-use text-to-image models, we're now in a new wave of people exploring these models and what they can do, and still a heavy wave of experimentation.
 These things are exciting because they are novel.
 I spent [a fascinating month last May playing with DALL-E](/2022/05/25/dall-e.html) (until I lost interest in playing with it).